MapsPeople/docs/collections/_web/v3/guides/show_users_position.md

 ---
-title: Showing the user's location aka.
-Blue Dot
+title: Show user location on the map (Blue Dot)
 parent: guides
-layout: tutorial
-nav_weight: 1250
+nav_weight: 600
 published: true
 date: 2020-01-31
 ---
 ## Overview

-In this tutorial, you will learn how to show a dot on the map, representing the user's current location.
+In this guide, you will learn how to show a dot on the map, representing the user's current location.

-The tutorial assumes knowledge of how to [implement a MapsIndoors map](../simple_map) with the MapsIndoors JavsScript SDK.
+The Fiddle example below draws a MapsIndoors map, and adds a position control.
+Whenever position is received or updated, the map is always panned to that position.
+The code will be run through bit by bit in this guide.

+<script async src="//jsfiddle.net/ammapspeople/4qxL90ta/embed/html,result/"></script>

-## How the position is determined
+### How the position is determined

 The position is determined by utilizing the [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API), which all modern browsers expose.